ayalac1111/Networking-Courses/25S-CST8371/02-Lab-IPv6/02-Lab-IPv6.md

 curl "http://[2001:db8:192::69]"

 ALPINE:
+!-- Review the following commands - We will be using them from now on.
+!-- You need VMware Virtual Tools to copy/paste
+!--
 ip address show dev eth0
 ip -6 route show
 ip neighbor
 ping -c 4 PC-Address                !
 You will need to find this Address on PC ping -c 4 fd00:100:aa::10           !
 SA-Lo10 ping -c 4 2001:db8:192::69

+Alternative Commands from PC if VM Tools is not installed

+PC:  ping VM
+PC:  ping fd00:U::cc::12
+PC:  ping 2001:db8:192::69

 ```

 ---